Clark L. Hull: Higher education

 After completing high school, Hull went on to study at Alma Academy.
 He continued to excel in mathematics, particularly geometry.
 His interest in geometry inspired him to begin thinking about how the mind can create new connections based on what is already known.
-It was during his time at Alma Academy that he read the works of Baruch Spinoza, who he admired, though ultimately disagreed with.
+It was during his time at Alma Academy that he read the works of Baruch Spinoza, whom he admired, though ultimately disagreed with.
 As he was about to graduate from the academy, he attended a banquet where the food was contaminated, and contracted a near deadly case of typhoid, which delayed his return to college.
-Many died during that time and Clark himself almost died.
+Many died during that time and Hull himself almost died.
 He was left with permanent amnesia and a general bad memory for names which affected him throughout the rest of his life.
-As Clark's health improved, he returned to Alma College, where he studied math, physics, and chemistry, intending to become an engineer.
+As his health improved, he returned to Alma College, where he studied math, physics, and chemistry, intending to become an engineer.
 His intent was to qualify for a mining engineering program at another institution.

 After two years at Alma College, Hull moved to Hibbing, Minnesota to work as an apprentice mining engineer.
-However, after two months he was afflicted by polio, which left him paralyzed with one leg, causing him to recover at his parents home for a year and forcing him to reconsider his life path.
+However, after two months he was afflicted by polio, which left him paralyzed in one leg, causing him to recover at his parents home for a year and forcing him to reconsider his life path.
 He considered becoming a minister of Unitarianism, because he found their philosophy focused sermons appealing.
-His love of philosophy eventually led to his interest in Psychology, which he studied during his recovery.
-He began his journey by reading William James’ The Principles of Psychology.
+His love of philosophy eventually led to his interest in psychology, which he studied during his recovery.
+He began his journey by reading William James' The Principles of Psychology.
 He also took a particular interest in the works of Watson and Pavlov.
 A little after he started reading, his eyes would become weak and his mother would read to him until his eyes became strong enough for him to read on his own.
-A year later, he decided to teach back home in the one room school, which had expanded to two-rooms.
+A year later, he decided to teach back home in the one room school, which had expanded to two rooms.
 After his two years teaching, he married Bertha Iutzi with very little money.

 After marrying Bertha Iutzi, they both began attending the University of Michigan.
 Here he began his formal study of psychology and graduated with his bachelor's degree in 1913.
 After teaching in Kentucky, Hull accepted a teaching assistant position at the University of Wisconsin under Joseph Jastrow in order to join their graduate program.
 While taking classes and working, he privately worked on research based on the evolution of concepts, which he later applied to his dissertation, "Quantitative Aspects of the Evolution of Concepts."
 After graduating, he spent some time working as a half-time assistant and eventually teaching as a full-time instructor at the University of Wisconsin before moving on to Yale.